yarnmengnus/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the home folder for your ProfPlan.
 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar profplan.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data.<br><br>
    ![NewLaunch](images/Ui.png)
   <br>